Snapchat/KeyDB-docs/docs/pipelining.md

 Pipelining VS Scripting
 ---

-Using KeyDB scripting (eval) (available in KeyDB version 2.6 or greater) a number of use cases for pipelining can be addressed more efficiently using scripts that perform a lot of the work needed at the server side.
+Using KeyDB scripting (eval) a number of use cases for pipelining can be addressed more efficiently using scripts that perform a lot of the work needed at the server side.
 A big advantage of scripting is that it is able to both read and write data with minimal latency, making operations like *read, compute, write* very fast (pipelining can't help in this scenario since the client needs the reply of the read command before it can call the write command).

 Sometimes the application may also want to send `EVAL` or `EVALSHA` commands in a pipeline.
 This is entirely possible and KeyDB explicitly supports it with the [SCRIPT LOAD](https://docs.keydb.dev/docs/commands#script-load) command (it guarantees that `EVALSHA` can be called without the risk of failing).